alewdrew/code-portfolio/README.md

-# Code_Samples
+# Code-portfolio
 Welcome!
 This repository serves as a reference for a selected few coding works.
- * All of the files and folders in the repository, Code_Samples, fall under LICENSE.
+ * All of the files and folders in the repository, Code-portfolio, fall under LICENSE.